windup/windup-quickstarts/weblogic-javaee-servlet/README.md

         mvn clean install

-The quickstart is now installed in the local Maven repository.
+3. The quickstart is now installed in the local Maven repository.
+Continue to the next section to [Install the Quickstart into Windup as an Addon](#install-the-quickstart-into-windup-as-an-addon).

 ### Install the Quickstart into Windup as an Addon